yugabyte/edgeyuga/yugabyte-k3s-cluster/README.md

         ``` ./DB_Test ```
         (Pass value to the variable "host" with the name of your tserver node)

-        If your are getting output with increasing number of counts for the table "orders" you have successfully configured the yugabyte DB.
+        If your are getting output with increasing number of counts for the table "orders" you have successfully configured the YugabyteDB.